tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 Beginner Coding
 - Intro to Python
 - Intro to HTML and CSS
-- Intro to Javascript
+- Intro to JavaScript

 Careers in tech
 - Interview tips
 - How to find a job
 - How to create a resume
+- Building a portfolio
+- Technical interview tips
 - Confidence building in the tech industry

+# Focus more on mentorship and career enhancement, instead of on the "learn to code" aspect of the process

+Create a mentor program for new programmers
+- App creation workshop
+- Volunteer opportunities
+- Grace Hopper program
+- Internship/
+-

-## Implimentation Timeline
+## Implementation Timeline

 # Ongoing site content plan:
 - Create an editorial calendar for the Blog and social media profiles